LorenzoBettini/packtpub-xtext-book-2nd-examples/docs/XTEXTVERSIONCHANGES.md

 MWE2 should be updated to 2.11.1, in the POM files.

+The `StandardLanguage.newProjectWizardForEclipse` fragment, generating a project wizard for your DSL, has been deprecated, in favor of `StandardLanguage.projectWizard`.
+In the book such a project wizard is only mentioned and it is implemented in the `SmallJava` example.
+The source code of the example has been updated accordingly.

 ### Xbase

 Xbase projects should update the version range of `org.objectweb.asm` in the `MANIFEST.MF` files that already require that bundle: `[7.2.0,7.3.0)`.